-Public Warned Moose Will Defend Themselves, Their Young Aggressively
+Public Warned, Moose Will Defend Themselves and Their Young Aggressively

 CPW warns moose are very protective of their territory and young.